kinderp/docker101/README.md

  ### Volumes

- What we've lerant so fare is: a container gets its non persistent storage managed by storage driver but you loose all after removing the container.
+ What we've learnt so far is: each container gets its **non persistent storage** and it's managed by storage driver but you loose all after removing the container.
- In order to obtain persisten storage you have to use volumes.
+ In order to obtain **persistent storage** you have to use volumes.

  A volume is an external storage that you can attach to a container and because of it's external to a container it persists after you remove container at which it's attached.

  You can create a volume before running a container with **docker volume crete**